MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 ## Understanding search verticals

 Microsoft Search has two types of verticals, out of the box and custom verticals.
-Each type offers different customization options and can be used together to create the best experience for your users.
+Customization is offered on addition of Custom verticals and can be used  to create the best experience for your users.

 ### Custom verticals

 You can add search verticals that are relevant to your organization.
 For example, you could create a vertical for marketing-related content and another for sales, based on the type of information that each department needs.
 You can add verticals to show results from content indexed by [Graph connectors](connectors-overview.md).
+You can’t create a vertical for content that resides in SharePoint.

 ## Create search verticals